 18. Income Real Estate

 When you are the homeowner, all the crucial decisions are yours alone.
-And if you're an introvert to the point that you don't even want to deal with tenants, hire management.
-My wife and I have rented out a condo and we've never seen or talked to our tenant.
+And if you’re an introvert to the point you don’t even want to deal with tenants, hire management.
+My wife and I have rented out a condo, and we’ve never seen or talked to our tenant.

 19. Resale Real Estate

 Naturally, collaboration with others can lead to better ideas and bigger profits in business and investments.
-And even a lonely archivist or author could probably negotiate a better wage or sell more books if she learned how to market herself.
+And even a lonely archivist or author could probably negotiate a better wage or sell more books if they learned how to market themself.